shah-in-boots/abcd/readme.md

 To convert a CSV file to PARQUET, use the following script located in the root folder for the **cbcd** project

-csv2parquet.R
+XXX

 This contains the appropriate variables that can be manipulated to write out files in parquet format.
 The current structure is a HIVE style using the YEAR and MONTH of the relevant date for the data, which will lead to a reasonable file size.

-# Phenotype AF

-In the main folder, "sh" files will exist that are essentially set-up / calls to run a batch command using SLURM.
-These will generally call either a bash/CL type series of commands or more likely call an R script that is held within the "./R/*" folder.
-The R scripts will have more definitions on them about how to old.

-## Clinical data
+## Electrocardiography (ECG) data

-### Medications

-*What does medication intensification look like?*

-It requires a patient to have been placed or started on an agent that helps slow AF rates, and involves escalating to increased dosing or addition of antiarrhythmics.
-This also includes adding anticoagulants as indicated.

-The steps required are...

-1. Identify if on primary AV nodal blocking agent (e.g. BB or cardioselective CCB)
-1. Check to see if additional medications were added
-1. Add in anticoagulants

-## ECG analyses
+__Pipeline__:

+1. Digitize ECG data and store on the Cluster
+1. Convert to WFDB format

+The data-pull for the above *clinical* data is also paired with digitized ECG data.
+They are all stored in an XML format as their raw extraction from MUSE.
+There is a pipeline of how they are extracted below for future repeat efforts, as well as which ECGs have been extracted thus far.

-Current data that has been uploaded to cluster includes:
+The current data that has been added to the cluster includes the following, most recently updated on:

-2010
+- 2010
-2011
+- 2011
-2012
+- 2012
-2013
+- 2013
-2014
+- 2014
-2015
+- 2015
-2016
+- 2016
-2017
+- 2017
-2018
+- 2018
-2019
+- 2019
-2020
+- 2020
-2021
+- 2021
-2022
+- 2022, 06/29/23 by ashah282@uic.edu
-2023 (January to end of June)
+- 2023 (January to end of June), 09/01/23 by ashah282@uic.edu

 Pipeline for feature extraction: